bbrous/chitgit_2022/src/readMe/NoteForm_info.md

           a.  clean the category data                                       x
           b.  clean the keyword data                                        x

-      5. Dispatch the note data to Redux store
+      5. Dispatch the note data to Redux store                              x
          a. if new - add to note collection                                 x
-         b. if edit - update note in note collection                   r
+         b. if edit - update note in note collection                        x

       6. Update category collection

          a. check if category form data submitted is different from default

+          ...
+This section only executes if category has changed ...

            if new submitted category different from default